gdsbook/book/notebooks/03_spatial_data_processing.md

 ```

 The visual analysis of the listing prices at the tract scale has addressed the
 problems we encountered in analyzing the points layer directly.
-There is of
+There is a
-course, a trade-off as we switch from the point to areal unit layers, as the
+trade-off as we switch from the point to areal unit layers, as the latter
-latter results from an aggregation of the information in the former.
-In
+results from an aggregation of the information in the former.
+In subsequent
-subsequent chapters, we will be introducing methods that are appropriate for the
+chapters, we will be introducing methods that are appropriate for the deeper
-deeper statistical analysis of these different types of spatial support.
-Here
+statistical analysis of these different types of spatial support.
+Here we only
-we only wanted to introduce methods of spatial data processing that allow us to
+wanted to introduce methods of spatial data processing that allow us to
 construct the variables and layers that would feed into those analyses.

-## Cafe Sheds
+### Cafe Sheds

 We close this chapter with the application of a final set of deterministic
 spatial analytical methods that provide insights on the market structure of